 Sicily is one of Italy‘s most famous islands, sat just off the south coast of Italy’s mainland.
 Known to many as the home of the Mafia, Sicily has much to offer outside of its criminal associations, seducing its visitors with a wealth of natural wonders and cultural treasures.
 It is an island abundant in history, with more Greek ruins than Greece itself, a cuisine that waters your mouth just at the thought of it, and a coastline that rivals the Caribbean.

-There are many reasons to travel to Sicily and having visited almost every summer for the last 7 years (and with Leo being Sicilian) we have come up with this list to convince you to visit our most favorite island this summer!
+There are many reasons to travel to Sicily and having visited almost every summer for the last 10 years (and with my husband being Sicilian) I have come up with this list to convince you to visit our most favourite island this summer!

 Sicily is bordered by three seas, the Mediterranean Sea to the south, the Ionian Sea to the East and the Tyrrhenian Sea to its North & West.
 This means each region of Sicily offers different beach experiences.

 The island is home to some of the best beaches in the world.
 There are literally hundreds of beaches in Sicily, but our personal favourites are the beaches close to Siracusa in the south and the beaches around Trapani in the north.
 The pristine warm waters are for many visitors one of the main reasons to travel to Sicily and you’ll find opportunities to swim almost anywhere on its coastline.
 From secluded sandy inlets and long stretches of pebble beaches to rocky crags and private coves, you’ll find a beach for every day of the year in Sicily.

 It doesn’t matter where you go in Sicily or what you order, the food is guaranteed to be amazing!
 In fact, the food alone is one of the things I start to get excited about weeks before we visit every summer.